christopherhesse/rethinkgo/README.md

     * The query always returns a single response: .One(&dest)
     * The query returns a list of responses: .Collect(&dest)
     * The query returns an empty response: .Exec()
-* No errors are generated when creating queries, only when running them, so Table(string) returns only an Expression instance, but sess.Run(Query).Err() will tell you if your query could not be serialized for the server.
+* No errors are generated when creating queries, only when running them, so Table(string) returns only an Exp instance, but sess.Run(Query).Err() will tell you if your query could not be serialized for the server.
 * Go does not have optional args, most optional args are either require or separate methods.
     * A convenience method .GetById(string) has been added for that common case
     * .Atomic(bool) and .Overwrite(bool) are methods on write queries
-    * .UseOutdated(bool) is a method on any Table() or other Expression (will apply to all tables already specified)
+    * .UseOutdated(bool) is a method on any Table() or other Exp (will apply to all tables already specified)
     * .TableCreate(string) has a variant called TableCreateSpec(TableSpec) which takes a TableSpec instance specifying the parameters for the table
 * There's no r(attributeName) or row[attributeName] function call / item indexing to get attributes of the "current" row or a specific row respectively.
 Instead, there is a .Attr() method on the global "Row" object (r.Row) and any row Expressions that can be used to access attributes.
 Examples:

         r.Table("marvel").OuterJoin(r.Table("dc"),
-            func(marvel, dc r.Expression) interface{} {
+            func(marvel, dc r.Exp) interface{} {
                 return marvel.Attr("strength").Eq(dc.Attr("strength"))
             })